-- Lucentis[®] is available as a vial kit - Lucentis[®] should be inspected visually for particulate matter and discoloration prior to administration - The vial kit is for single use only.
+- Lucentis[®] is available as either a vial kit or pre-filled syringe - Lucentis[®] should be inspected visually for particulate matter and discoloration prior to administration - Both the vial kit and the pre-filled syringe are for single use only.
 Lucentis[®] is not licensed for multi-dose, further compounding or vial splitting.
 Use of more than one injection from the vial can lead to contamination and subsequent infection - The injection procedure should be carried out under aseptic conditions: - The use of surgical hand disinfection, sterile gloves, a sterile drape and sterile eyelid speculum (or equivalent) is recommended - The periocular skin, eyelid and ocular surface should be disinfected - Adequate anesthesia and broad-spectrum topical microbicide should be administered prior to the injection - Prophylactic topical antibiotics should be used according to local clinical practice - The patient's medical history should be carefully evaluated for hypersensitivity reactions prior to performing the intravitreal procedure